ralfdba/ralfdba/README.md

 - 👋 Hi, I’m @ralfdba
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Science
-- 📫 How to reach me ralf at sqldaxbi.com
+- 📫 How to reach me rfalfarop at gmail.com

 <!---
 ralfdba/ralfdba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.